Blog

 Know drug interactions

 Some needed prescription drugs cause side effects like fatigue, slower reactions or trouble concentrating.
 All of these side effects can cause impaired driving.
 If your aging parent has any of these side effects, you’ll want to make sure they do not get behind the wheel.
-Have an elder care provider lined up to bring your parent to any places he needs to visit so that he can be driven safely.
+Have an Elder Home Care provider lined up to bring your parent to any places he needs to visit so that he can be driven safely.

 Alcohol use